 This article comprises the personal view and opinion of the STO Investment Research Desk and at no time should be construed as Investment Advice.

-Enjoy tight, reliable and transparent spreads on a wide range of markets, including EUR/USD from 0.3 pips, FTSE 100 from 1 pt and Brent Crude from 4 pts.
+Tight, reliable and transparent spreads on a multitude of highly mobile markets, forex from 0.2 pips, indices from 0.5 points and oils from 4 points.

 Use the industry preferred MT4 platform to trade anywhere, anytime on mobile or desktop.

 Full Suite of Education Tools